auroraGPT-ANL/inference-gateway/README.md

 # Inference Gateway for FIRST toolkit

-A RESTful API Gateway that authenticates and authorizes inference requests to scientific computing clusters using Globus Auth and Globus Compute.
+A RESTful API Gateway that validates and authorizes inference requests to scientific computing clusters using Globus Auth and Globus Compute.
 This system enables LLM inference as a service, allowing secure, remote execution of large language models through an OpenAI-compatible API.
 This is the FIRST toolkit's inference gateway.

 ## Table of Contents